Piolo Pascual: Career

 In 1994, Pascual started his career in That's Entertainment.
-Then he appeared in some TV shows including Mara Clara, and Gimik.
+Then he appeared in some TV shows including Mara Clara and Gimik.
 His loveteam with Judy Ann Santos became phenomenal in early 2000s.
 Their four movies, Kahit Isang Saglit, Bakit 'Di Totohanin, Till There Was You, and Don't Give Up on Us, earned more than P100 million in the box office.
 His movie with Claudine Barretto, Milan, became his top-grossing film up to date.

 In his early singing career, he joined Diether Ocampo, Bernard Palanca, Jericho Rosales and Carlos Agassi to form The Hunks, an all-male group.

 In 2002, Pascual played the role of Jules in the award-winning film, Dekada '70.
 He received eight awards in the Best Supporting Actor category and was given special recognition as a Best Supporting Actor for the same role by the GMMSF Box-Office Entertainment Awards.

 In 2003, Pascual's debut album Piolo, went platinum.
 His second album My Gift hit Platinum status as well.
 His 5th solo album Timeless hit Triple Platinum status.

+In 2007, he paired to Asia's Songbird, Regine Velasquez in Paano Kita Iibigin, Piolo Pascual portrayed Lance Monteagudo.

 In 2008, he starred in a fantasy TV series Lobo together with Angel Locsin.
 The show gained accolades from Banff World Media Festival and International Emmy Awards.

 In 2009, Pascual became a producer for Manila, an independent twinbill film under Bicycle Pictures.
 After its world premiere at the Cannes Film Festival in May 2009, Manila had its official Philippine premiere in cinemas in July 2009 as the opening film of the 5th Cinemalaya Film Festival.
 He starred in the Philippine version of Lovers in Paris together with KC Concepcion the same year.
 Together with some directors and writers, Pascual created his film studio, Spring Films, which is known for its popular Kimmy Dora movie series.

-In 2013, Pascual went to Cannes again with the movie On The Job.
+In 2013, Pascual went to Cannes again with the movie On the Job.

 Personal life

-Pascual has a son, Iñigo Dominic Lázaro Pascual, born in 1997.
+Pascual has a son, Iñigo Dominic Lázaro Pascual, born on September 14, 1997.
 Pascual is also the uncle of Filipino actor Benjamin Alves.

 In 2013, Pascual joined the PETA campaign, Free Mali, whose aim is to move Mali, the lone elephant in the Manila Zoo, to a larger area.

-In 2003, Pascual became a Born-Again Evangelical Christian.
+As of 2024, Pascual has been romantically involved with Shaina Magdayao.

+Despite his pretty boy image, Piolo is oftentimes rumored and believed to be gay.